Berthold Sterneck: First steps (1906-1916)

 Stern was born in Vienna, the son of Ignaz Stern and Jeanette Stern (née Jeanette Loser).
 Since an engagement at the municipal theatre in Žatec in 1913, the stage name "Berthold Sterneck" is documented for Berthold Stern.
 From 1927, the stage name also became an official family name.

 Sterneck was a pupil at the k.k.
 Staatsgymnasium in Hernals, 17th district of Vienna.
 He passed the Matura there around 1906.
 In the following years, he first gained experience as an actor at various provincial theatres and also took private singing lessons for several years.

 In 1906, the year of his Matura examination, there is evidence of an engagement at the Belle-Alliance-Theater in Berlin, for 1907 appearances at theatres in Nuremberg and Fürth.
 From October 1908 to September 1911, his career was interrupted by Präsenzdienst in the Austrian army.
-After stints at the Johann Strauss Theater in Vienna (1911/12), where Sterneck sang in the chorus, and at municipal theatres in Saaz (1913) and Cheb (1913/14), he took part in the First World War; from 1914 to 1916 he was a soldier with the rank of sergeant in the Austrian Army. k.u.k.
-Infanterieregiment „Hoch- und Deutschmeister“ Nr.
-4.
+After stints at the Johann Strauss Theater in Vienna (1911/12), where Sterneck sang in the chorus, and at municipal theatres in Saaz (1913) and Cheb (1913/14), he took part in the First World War; from 1914 to 1916 he was a soldier with the rank of sergeant in the Austrian Army of the 4th Infantry Regiment "Hoch- und Deutschmeister".